 MPKS 560 Song Interpretation Master Class (2, max 12, FaSp) For advanced singers and pianists.
-(Duplicates credit in former MUPF 560.)

 MPKS 561 Chamber Music Interpretation Master Class (2, max 12, FaSp) For advanced pianists and instrumentalists.
-(Duplicates credit in former MUPF 561.)

 MPKS 590 Directed Research (1-12, FaSpSm) Research leading to the master's degree.
 Maximum units which may be applied to the degree to be determined by the department.
 Graded CR/NC.
-(Duplicates credit in former MUPF 590.)